wyhaines/docs-test/docs/learn/crypto-params/schnorr.md

 # Schnorr signature scheme

-The Topos protocol adapts the Schnorr signature scheme for efficient verification inside a STARK proving system, by replacing the commonly used binary hash function to an algebraically efficient one, in this case Rescue-Prime described above.
+The Topos protocol adapts a Schnorr signature scheme for efficient verification inside the Topos STARK proving system, by replacing the commonly used binary hash function to an algebraically efficient one, the Rescue-Prime hash function.

 The internal design of the signing process (and hence of the verification algorithm as well) follows the specification used in libsecp256k1, deviating from the original version by a difference in the output of the signing phase.
 This design choice is justified by Bellare, et al.<sup>[1](#ref-a)</sup> showing that Schnorr signatures as implemented in libsecp256k1 can achieve semi-strong unforgeability, while the original construction of Claus Schnorr can only provide normal unforgeability.